 Some people prefer to “pre-bake” the crust for about 3 minutes before adding the toppings.
 Crust will be “crispier” than if not pre-baked.
 Directions: Preheat oven to 425°F To prepare pizza dough, stir whole wheat flour; lightly spoon into a measuring cup and level flour.
 In large mixing bowl, combine whole wheat flour, yeast and salt.
 Blend in water, oil and honey or sugar.
 Stir by hand vigorously until all ingredients are well mixed; about 3 minutes.
 Cover with plastic wrap and let rise to desired size.
 Place dough in greased 15 x 10 x 1-inch jelly-roll pan or 12 to 14-inch pizza pan.
 Press dough to cover bottom of pan and up sides to form a rim.
 Add pizza sauce of your choice and your favorite pizza toppings; bake in oven 15 to 20 minutes or until crust is golden brown and toppings are done.

-Pizza was only eaten occasionally by Elizabeth Coblentz, the original Amish Cook.
+Generally pizza was only an occasional treat in Amish settlements some 25 years ago.
 Pizza was only slowly making its way onto the Amish menu at this time.
-She lived in a very rural part of Indiana far from any town and she had no access to a telephone.
-This was the mid-90s and cell phones were just coming into widespread use.
-I remember the first time I visited her with what I called my “pocket phone.”
+I remember visiting an Amish friend in rural Indiana in the mid-90s and cell phones were just coming into widespread use.
+I remember the first time I visited with what I called my “pocket phone” (known as a cell phone today!).
 She was amazed at how that little phone unattached to any wires could dial anywhere.
 I remember one evening when I was visiting I suggested that I call for pizza delivery.
 She was amazed as I whipped out my cell phone and placed a pizza delivery order.
 The person on the other end was equally amazed because they never got phone orders from that particular geographic area.
 But they showed up a half hour or so later with some hot pies.

 HOMEMADE PIZZA PIE